Drunk Driver Accident Lawyer

 As for gross negligence, Texas law defines gross negligence as being “more than momentary thoughtlessness, inadvertence or error of judgment.
 It means such an entire want of care as to establish that the act or omission in question was the result of actual conscious indifference to the rights, welfare or safety of the persons affected by it.”
 Since driving while drunk is a choice made by a driver, it qualifies as gross negligence.

 Also keep in mind that, though an injury lawsuit is a civil matter, a criminal charge also may be made against a drunk driver.
 If a drunk driver kills someone, the victim’s survivors can file a wrongful death lawsuit against the driver and his or her insurance company, claiming money for medical expenses before the victim’s death, loss of future salary, funeral costs, and other expenses, as well as counseling costs for survivors.

 Securing evidence in a drunk driving case may mean gaining access to police records of a drunk driving arrest, video of a driver failing field sobriety test and audio recordings of 911 calls about the crash or perhaps calls from other drivers alerting authorities just before it.

 The Texas District and County Attorneys Association says drunk driving or DWI evidence comes in four categories: evidence of guilt, evidence of drinking, subjective evidence, and objective evidence.

 What is objective evidence?
 This refers to breath or blood samples from the driver which can establish a BAC, or blood alcohol concentration, of .08% or higher, thus making the driver legally drunk.
 Every state in America uses this standard for driving drunk.

-As for subjective evidence, that includes signs of drunkenness, such as difficulty following instruction, performing poorly in a field sobriety test conducted by law officers or exhibiting loss of normal mental or physical faculties.
+As for subjective evidence, that includes signs of drunkenness, such as difficulty following instructions, performing poorly in a field sobriety test conducted by law officers, or exhibiting loss of normal mental or physical faculties.